jpin730/practices/README.md

 # Practices

-These are my personal code practices
+These are my personal code practices.